seanchowdhury/hawk-and-the-minnow/ReadME.md

 # Hawk and the Minnow

-Hawk and the Minnow is a puzzle platformer built with JavaScript, Canvas, and love.
+Hawk and the Minnow is a puzzle platformer built with JavaScript and Canvas.

 [Play it here!](https://seanchowdhury.github.io)